smart-models/Hypothetical-QA/README.md

 ## Contributing

 Hypothetical Chunks Questions Answer Generator is an open-source project that welcomes contributions from the community.
-Your involvement helps improve educational technology for everyone.
+Your involvement helps improve RAG technology for everyone.

 We value contributions of all kinds:
 - Bug fixes and performance improvements
 - Documentation enhancements
-- New features and educational capabilities
+- New features and RAG-focused capabilities
 - Test coverage improvements
 - Integration examples and tutorials
-- Educational prompt templates
+- RAG-optimized prompt templates

 If you're interested in contributing: